 There are dozens of memorials and tributes to individuals throughout the park.
 They range from plaques to fountains with locations ranging from highly visible to secluded and unseen.
+There are many ways to refine the memorial strategy for better effectiveness.
 While there are small plaques with words of thanks to the Prescott Sisters, it has been noted that a more grand tribute is warranted.
 A public art component may be suitable for an appropriate homage to Mary and Josie for their foresight and tenacity.